Limette05/Discord-Musikbot/README.md

 # Discord-Musikbot
+FINISHED PROJECT
+I don't update this Project anymore.
-private discord musicbot for youtube
+It's just a simple discord musicbot for YouTube runs on Python 3.10.4

+you need a working discord bot token

 ### Requirements
 ```zsh